ecogodi/fprime/README.md

 1. a map of errors, with the given keys and for each the error of that execution
 2. a map of results, with the given keys and for each the result of that execution

+#### Nota Bene:
-**Nota Bene:** you _can_ pass numeric keys as in `next.push(42)`.
+* you _can_ pass numeric keys to the generator, as in `next.push(42)`.
 If _all_ keys are numeric, the results will still be grouped as in the array-like case.
 Since you can provide any numeric key the array might be _sparse_ resulting in some arguments being fed as undefined to the next step.

-#### Caveats
-*  If a parallelized function executes a callback with more than one result argument, an array of values will be grouped instead of a single result value.
+* if a parallelized function executes a callback with more than one result argument, an array of values will be grouped instead of a single result value.
-*  if a next.push() result is
+* if you mix synchronous calls of parallel next functions with asynchronous passing of callbacks, the sync. calls will execute immediatly, but their result will still wait the async. ones.

 Slightly less basic use
 -----------------------

-### Nested sequences

-TODO: documentation (see tests for examples)

-#### Compact notation for filtering/mapping
-TODO: documentation (see tests for examples)

 ### Contextual F namespace